Eugeniia/egolovina.github.io/README.md

 - 7 years of experience in data science
 - Broad knowledge in health science, genetics, molecular biology and biochemistry
-- Programming experience in R, Python, Matlab, Bash
+- Programming experience in R, Python, Matlab, C++, Bash
 - Excellent organizational, writing, communication and presentation skills
 - High motivation to get things done
 - Ability to work in team and independently